Asian-Pacific-CMP-seminars/asian-pacific-cmp-seminars.github.io/index.md

 ### Seminar 1
 * Date: ~~July 15, 2025 (Tuesday) 11:00 JST-12:00 JST~~ July 22, 2025 (Tuesday) 11:00 JST-12:00 JST
 * Speaker: Yantao Wu (Institute of Physics, Chinese Academy of Sciences)<br>
 * Bio: Yantao Wu is an associate professor at the Instittute of Physics in the Chinese Academy of Sciences.
 He obtained a B.S. in physics from Harvey Mudd College, and a PhD in physics from Princeton University.
 He was trained as a postdoc in UC Berkeley and RIKEN.
-He is broadly interested in the computational aspect of statistical physics, tensor networks, and quuantum information.
+He is broadly interested in the computational aspect of statistical physics, tensor networks, and quantum information.

 * Title: Alternating and Gaussian fermionic Isometric Tensor Network States